 A Hierarchy Of Needs

-As Abraham Maslow pointed out in his theory of the Hierarchy of Needs, complex living organisms have an inherent basic hierarchy of needs (physical and emotional) that must be met if the being is to physically survive and then go on to thrive.
-The most basic physical primal needs are physiological (air, food, water etc.) and then there is a need for physical safety (shelter from the elements and someone to physically administer care to those unable to care for themselves.)
+As Abraham Maslow pointed out in his theory of the Hierarchy of Needs, complex living organisms have an inherent basic hierarchy of needs (physical and emotional) that must be met if the being is to survive and then go on to thrive physically.
+The most basic physical primal needs are physiological (air, food, water etc.) and then there is a need for physical safety (shelter from the elements and someone to administer care to those unable to care for themselves physically.)

 The more advanced higher needs for Love and Belonging, while not so much of a primal physical need, are emotional needs.
-Animals (human included) that live in societal communities, in order to feel emotionally secure, must have these two emotional needs also met or it causes the being to be insecure, emotionally unbalanced, and unstable.
+Animals (human included) that live in societal communities, to feel emotionally secure, must have these two emotional needs also met, or it causes the being to be insecure, emotionally unbalanced, and unstable.

 Just as a young child needs the comfort and security of being with, and belonging to his family unit, so does a very young puppy need the security of being with, and belonging to, his extended family unit.